 \section{Abstract}

-Implementing automated unit tests is an important but time consuming activity in software development.
-Developers dedicate substantial time to writing tests for validating an application and preventing regressions.
-To support developers in this task, software engineering research over the past few decades has developed many techniques for automating unit test generation.
-However, despite this effort, usable tools exist for very few programming languages---mainly Java, C, and C\# and, more recently, for Python.
-Moreover, studies have found that automatically generated tests suffer poor readability and often do not resemble developer-written tests.
+Implementing automated unit tests is an important but time-consuming activity in software development.
+To assist developers in this task, many techniques for automating unit test generation have been developed.
+However, despite this effort, usable tools exist for very few programming languages.
+Moreover, studies have found that automatically generated tests suffer poor readability and do not resemble developer-written tests.
 In this work, we present a rigorous investigation of how large language models (LLMs) can help bridge the gap.
 We describe a generic pipeline that incorporates static analysis to guide LLMs in generating compilable and high-coverage test cases.
 We illustrate how the pipeline can be applied to different programming languages, specifically Java and Python, and to complex software requiring environment mocking.
-We conducted a through empirical study to assess the quality of the generated tests in terms of coverage, mutation score, and test naturalness---evaluating them on standard as well as enterprise Java applications and a large Python benchmark.
-Our results demonstrate that LLM-based test generation, when guided by static analysis, can be competitive with, and even outperform, state-of-the-art test-generation techniques in coverage achieved while also producing considerably more natural test cases that developers find easy to read and understand.
+We conducted an empirical study to assess the quality of the generated tests in terms of code coverage and test naturalness---evaluating them on standard as well as enterprise Java applications and a large Python benchmark.
+Our results demonstrate that LLM-based test generation, when guided by static analysis, can be competitive with, and even outperform, state-of-the-art test-generation techniques in coverage achieved while also producing considerably more natural test cases that developers find easy to understand.
 We also present the results of a user study, conducted with 161 professional developers, that highlights the naturalness characteristics of the tests generated by our approach.